DenaJGibbon/Vietnam-Gunshots/README.md

 ## Acknowledgments

 This project was inspired by the work of Keydana (2023) on image classification with transfer learning.
-Special thanks to the luz package authors for providing the framework for deep learning in R with PyTorch.
+Special thanks to the ‘torch’ package authors for providing the framework for deep learning in R with PyTorch.

 ## References